-Have no fellowship with the unfruitful works of darkness, but rather reprove them.Epheisans 5:11
+Have no fellowship with the unfruitful works of darkness, but rather reprove them.Ephesians 5:11

 At that time, David was still a shepherd.
 One day, he brought food to his brothers on the battlefield.

-It shocked David when he saw his countrymen cower before the enemy.
+It shocked David when he saw his king and countrymen cowering before the enemy.
 He asked the soldiers, “Is there not a cause?”
 (1 Samuel 17:29).

 As it was then, so it is now.
 God’s people sometimes sit on the sidelines rather than fight the battle.